ahuk/sketch-collaboration/README.md

 # sketch-collaboration
 A repo to test-drive design+code collaboration with Sketch where the core .sketch data is pushed/pulled to/from the repo.

+For a more detailed explanation of the thinking and working of the scripts, please see [this blog post](http://blog.blended.io)

 # Scripts for push and pull

 upload.sh